SeriySpray/SeriySpray/README.md

 👋 Hi there!
 I'm Tsymbal Serhii

 📚 About Me
-🎓 First-year Computer Science student at **Vinnitsa National Technical University**
+🎓 First-year Computer Science student at "Vinnitsa National Technical University"

 💻 Passionate about technology, problem-solving, and continuous learning

 💡 Skills and Interests